-She wondered if anyone else had escaped.
-She couldn’t imagine why they were doing this.
+She couldn’t imagine why the Resurrectionists were doing this.
 Why had they felt it necessary to rob her, when they could have just bought the stolen goods from her once she’d safely infiltrated Connor’s safe and gotten away?
-The first crow-masked man she’d encountered had even said he would still pay her!
+The first crow-masked man she’d encountered had said he would still pay her!
 And why the toxic gas?
 Were they merely covering their tracks, eliminating witnesses?
-She wondered if it even had anything to do with the package she’d taken from Connor.
+She wondered if it was related to the package she’d taken from Connor, or coincidental.
 As for that, the package was still safely stashed away in her hidden pocket, but this was only a small comfort.
 She felt sick, for whatever part she’d played in this.
-If she’d known, if she’d only known who her buyers were, and what lengths they would go to to get their merchandise…

-She never would have agreed to sell to them.
+If she’d only known who her buyers were, and the lengths they would go to procure their merchandise, she never would have agreed to sell to them.

 The question still remained, what now?
 Her lungs burned, and she strained just to breathe, even now with fresh air all around her.
 Had she breathed in those toxic fumes?
 She couldn’t be certain.
 But her head ached.
-It was hard to think.
-To go to the police and summon help, or to linger here, watching through the windows in the hopes that she might get some chance to sate her thirst for bloody vengeance.
+It was hard to think; to go to the police and summon help, or to linger here, watching through the windows in the hopes that she might get some chance to sate her thirst for bloody vengeance.
 The longer she waited, the more evident it became that she’d already made up her mind.

 She continued to circle around the mansion, until she found herself amongst tall rhododendrons, lilies and hibiscus.
 Rose bushes and ferns.
 A tall statue, a fountain.
 It was too dark to make out the details, but the flickering lights from nearby windows cast shadows across a stone walkway that led through the lush rear garden behind Connor’s enormous house.

 The screams from within the house began to subside, and the night grew disturbingly quiet.
-Those who might have escaped had already done so, or failed to do so.
-The rest had already succumbed to the poisoned air and either lost consciousness or died.
-Annabel was not sure of its effects, but the only comfort she had was that she had not inhaled enough to be so afflicted as those inside.
+Those who might have escaped had already done so; by now the rest had succumbed to the poisoned air and either lost consciousness, or died.
+Annabel was not sure of any other of the poison’s effects, but was comforted that she had not inhaled enough gas to be so afflicted as those inside.

 She wondered how many had gotten out, and was surprised to realize that she was grateful that Mr. O was among their numbers.
-Well, he was handsome, after all, and he’d proven useful, so that might have accounted for the sentiment.
-He was a witness, though; it would have been more prudent to wish him dead, but she just couldn’t bring herself to wish for that.
+He was handsome, and he’d proven useful, so that might account for the sentiment.
+He was a witness; it would be more prudent to wish him dead, but she just couldn’t bring herself to that.
 For the second time that night, she wished she could be just a bit more ruthless.

-As she continued creeping forward, keeping close to the walls of the house, she wondered if anyone had gone to the police, if not a survivor of the poison gas then perhaps a neighbor, having heard the screams.
+As she crept forward, keeping close to the walls of the house, she wondered if anyone had gone to the police, if not a survivor of the poison gas then perhaps a neighbor, having heard the screams.
 She didn’t want to be here when the police arrived.
 But she did want to see what was going on inside, and she couldn’t see the ballroom from the windows on this side of the house.
 There was the balcony nearby.
 She would get a clear view inside if she could climb up there somehow, if she could find a ladder or just a foothold in the brickwork of the house.